SmoQySuite/SmoQyDQMC.jl/docs/src/simulation_output.md

 - `hopping_inversion`: (`HOPPING_ID`) Fraction of the time the overall sign of the total hopping amplitude is inverted as a result of interactions, without first averaging the hopping amplitude over imaginary time.
 - `hopping_inversion_up`: (`HOPPING_ID`) Fraction of the time the overall sign of the spin-up hopping amplitude is inverted as a result of interactions, without first averaging the hopping amplitude over imaginary time.
 - `hopping_inversion_dn`: (`HOPPING_ID`) Fraction of the time the overall sign of the spin-down hopping amplitude is inverted as a result of interactions, without first averaging the hopping amplitude over imaginary time.
-- `hopping_inversion_avg`: (`HOPPING_ID`) Fraction of the time the overall sign of the total hopping amplitude is inverted as a result of interactions, as calculated after first averaging the hopping amplitude over imaginary time.
-- `hopping_inversion_avg_up`: (`HOPPING_ID`) Fraction of the time the overall sign of the spin-up hopping amplitude is inverted as a result of interactions, as calculated after first averaging the hopping amplitude over imaginary time.
-- `hopping_inversion_avg_dn`: (`HOPPING_ID`) Fraction of the time the overall sign of the spin-down hopping amplitude is inverted as a result of interactions,as calculated after first averaging the hopping amplitude over imaginary time.

 ### Local Hubbard Measurements